I love this story.

 Dear Matthew,

-Salento (Puglia), near the city of Lecce (TUGLIE).
-A library which hasn’t got any financial resources sufficient to buy books frequently.
-However thanks to the generous collaboration of many authors and editors, the number of books as well as of readers grows day by day.
+We write from a public library in a very small town in southern Italy, in Salento (Puglia), near the city of Lecce (TUGLIE).
+A library that doesn’t have sufficient financial resources to buy books frequently.
+However, thanks to the generous collaboration of many authors and editors, the number of books and readers grows day by day.

 Looking forward to hearing from you soon.
 Thank you for your interest.